 Answer: False

 Wavelength and frequency are inversely proportional.
-The relationship between them is described by the equation c = λf, where c is the speed of light, λ is the wavelength, and f is the frequency.
-This means that as the wavelength increases, the frequency decreases, and vice versa.
+Also, the relationship between them is described by the equation c = λf, where c is the speed of light, λ is the wavelength, and f is the frequency.
+What this tells us is as the wavelength increases, the frequency decreases, and vice versa.

 Statement 5: Electromagnetic Radiation Exhibits Wave-Particle Duality